spopoola/SimpleSupport/README.md

 * Execute migrations
 `php artisan migrate`

+* Compile assets: `npm run dev`

+# Sample Data
-* Run the seeder table to populate the database
+You Run the seeder table to populate the database by running the following;

   `php artisan db:seed --class=UsersTableSeeder`

   `php artisan db:seed --class=TicketsTableSeeder`

-* Compile assets: `npm run dev`
+Once the tables are populated, you can log in with the sample user;

+email: `support@simplesupport.com`
+Password: `support`

 ## Built With